1.2 Transactional Data Files

 GPS-NWCtxnexp20230130.P1.xml

 The production environment variable is relevant to customers in one of our AWS Cloud-based production environments (P1 and P2) and does not apply to exisiting customers in our UK data centre production environment (P0).
-For details of which production environment applies to your programme, please check with your implementation manager or account manager.
+For details of which production environment applies to your programme, please check with your Thredd implementation manager or account manager.

 Encryption